node-hid/node-hid/README.md

 node-pre-gyp rebuild                               # rebuilds the C code
 ```

-You will likely see some warnings from the C compiler as it compiles hidapi.
+You will likely see some warnings from the C compiler as it compiles
+[hidapi](https://github.com/signal11/hidapi) (the underlying C library `node-hid` uses).
 This is expected.

 ## Using `node-hid` in Electron projects